 We want to hear from you!
-We are proud of the School of Education and Human Development alumni.
+We are proud of the School of Education, Health Professions, and Human Development alumni.
 We would like to hear about your jobs, your achievements, and your milestones.
-Send an email to the School of Education and Human Development Alumni News and share your story with us.
+Send an email to the School of Education, Health Professions, and Human Development Alumni News and share your story with us.

 I received my Masters in Education in Guidance and Counseling from UHV in 1983, and have spent the last 29 years teaching at Calhoun High School in Port Lavaca.
 I was recently named Region III Secondary Teacher of the Year for 2005-06, and have earned a few other awards along the way, including a James Madison Memorial Fellowship to pursue graduate studies in political science or history.
 It was this fellowship that enabled me to earn my M.A. in Political Science from Virginia Tech in 2003.

 Two-time University of Houston-Victoria graduate Mitzi McAfee is enjoying her year as president of the Texas Elementary Principals and Supervisors Association.